Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

             // - Refresh: the frame itself needs to be redrawn.
 SCTK does not do this
             //   automatically because it has a cost and should only be done in parts
             //   of the event loop where the client actually wants to draw
-            // Here we actually only keep the last event receive according to a priority
+            // Here we actually only keep the last event received according to a priority
             // order of Close > Configure > Refresh.
-            // Indeed, if we received a Close, there is not point drawing anything more as
+            // Indeed, if we received a Close, there is not point drawing anything anymore as
             // we will exit.
 A new Configure overrides a previous one, and if we received
             // a Configure we will refresh the frame anyway. let mut next_action = waction.lock().unwrap();